TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **9.6**: fixed `Max Video Size in Default Layout` aspect ratio handling for non-16:9 videos when tabs were opened in the background, fixed `Remaining Time` jumping for SponsorBlock segments, fixed hiding of the explore section in the left sidebar, fixed hidden description sections in tab view, as well as general bug fixes and improvements
 - **9.4.2**: adjustments for the latest YouTube DOM changes: new feature: `Restore Order: Home > You > Subscriptions (default: no)` in the left navigation bar
 - **9.4.1**: bug fix for playlist buttons
 - **9.4**: improvements for `Remaining Time`